Social Studies

 Modern West (European History 1500-1945)

-Please note: This course will mirror MLC’s HIS2113 The Modern West: From Renaissance to World War II course.
+This course is a dual credit offering with Martin Luther College.
+It is currently delivered online only through Amazing Grace Virtual Academy.
+This course will mirror MLC HIS 2113 The Modern West: From Renaissance to World War II.
 Make careful note of the College Credit requirements and objectives found later in this syllabus.
 This course is required in the Pre-Seminary, Elementary Education, Early Childhood Education, and Staff Ministry programs at MLC.
-It is not part of all Middle/Secondary programs.
+It is part of all Middle/Secondary programs.
 If planning to enroll only in a Middle/Secondary program at MLC, check the program plan to see if this course will apply to your program.